-The Iron Gate (aka Porţile de Fier and Đerdap) is the largest dam on Danube River.
-Located between Romania and Serbia, this is one of the Europe's largest Hydroelectric power plants.
-Its construction started in 1964 as a joint-venture between two communist countries - Romania and Yugoslavia (of which Serbia was part).
-The dam was completed 20 years later (in 1984), having a total of 16 generators producing 432 MW (megawatt) power in total.
-The generated hydropower was equally divided between the two countries.
+The Iron Gate Dam's construction started in 1964 as a joint venture between both communist countries - Romania and Yugoslavia (of which Serbia was part until 1992).
+When completed in 1984, the Dam's both stations had a total of 16 generators producing 432 MW (megawatt) power in total.
+The generated hydropower back then was equally divided between both countries.

 Port Iron Gate cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Iron Gate, Serbia-Romania.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.